timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle E-Reserve Components/PART II-PERSONNEL GENERALLY/CHAPTER 1223-RETIRED PAY FOR NON-REGULAR SERVICE.md

   * (4) One day for each point credited to the person under subparagraph (E) of section 12732(a)(2) of this title.

+  * (5) One day for each point credited to the person under subparagraph (F) of section 12732(a)(2) of this title.

-  * (5) 50 days for each year before July 1, 1949, and proportionately for each fraction of a year, of service (other than active service) in a reserve component of an armed force, in the Army or the Air Force without component, or in any other category covered by section 12732(a)(1) of this title, except a regular component.
+  * (6) 50 days for each year before July 1, 1949, and proportionately for each fraction of a year, of service (other than active service) in a reserve component of an armed force, in the Army or the Air Force without component, or in any other category covered by section 12732(a)(1) of this title, except a regular component.

 ### §12734.
 Time not creditable toward years of service
 * (a) Service in an inactive status may not be counted in any computation of years of service under this chapter.